 Without coverage, birth control pills cost up to $50 per month.
 With typical use, they are about 91 percent effective at preventing pregnancy.

-Studies have also linked these LARC methods to more optimal “,” or intervals between births.
+Studies have also linked these LARC methods to more optimal “

 The ability to plan and space births also tends to improve women’s education and employment prospects, reduce conflicts in their relationships, and lower their risk of depression and anxiety, reports the Guttmacher Institute.